RichieBrady/SimAPI-Python/README.md

 docker-compose up -d db
 ```

-If testing the system multiple times with different numbers of simulator containers it is a good idea to wipe the data
+If testing the system multiple times with different numbers of simulator containers it is a good idea, when finished,
-and also run the command below to remove any hanging containers from the host machine.
-It may take sometime to complete!
+to wipe the data using **docker-compose down --volumes** and also run the command below to remove any hanging containers
+from the host machine.
+It may take sometime to complete a prune!
 ```
 docker system prune
 ```